Bhanukaleswar/SolarSystem/README.md

 - **React**, **Framer Motion**, and **Styled Components** for providing the powerful tools that made building this app possible.
 - The **fun facts** about the planets were sourced from various **astronomy resources**.

----

-Feel free to customize and paste this into your project’s `README.md` file.
-The symbols and formatting add a unique touch to give it a cool, space-themed feel! 🌌🚀